Mendasp/NS2Plus/README.md

-﻿Custom HUD
+﻿Natural Selection 2+
 ==========

-This mod for Natural Selection 2 allows the players to customize a number of settings of their HUD and game behavior (sounds, visuals).

-If the server allows mods that use the entry system, you can use it as it's 100% client-side, otherwise you need the server to be running it.

-You can type "chud" in console to see all available options or set them directly in your options menu.
+This Natural Selection 2 mod aims to improve, fix and expand the game in order to bring players a better experience.
+It contains extra customization options and quality of life improvements.
+This mod needs to be installed on the server.

-To be able to search for servers running CHUD you can use [CHUD Browser](http://steamcommunity.com/sharedfiles/filedetails/?id=236685163).
+To be able to search for servers running NS2+ you can use [NS2+ Browser](http://steamcommunity.com/sharedfiles/filedetails/?id=236685163).
 Remember to set it to Active in your Mods list.

 Latest changes
 ==============
+- 31/03/2014 (Build 264):
+	- Name change: To better reflect what the mod does, it is now called NS2+.
+	- The stats after you die now show up in the UI instead of the console.
+End round stats still show up in console.
+	- Reduced size of NS2 Beta upgrade icons to better reflect the old size.
+	- Fixed inactive/unbuilt structures not blinking red when under attack.
+	- Fixed alien structures not blinking red when uncysted.

 - 28/03/2014 (Build 264):
 	- CHUD Server Browser now marks the playercount in red if the server requires a map change to join (only for CHUD servers).